| book reviewThis History Book is Different:

 of our times -- and educate their children in what they are and

+the gulf between them and the Biblical worldview.
 That calls for what would be an excellent prerequisite—or

 companion reading--for "The Politically Incorrect Guide."